quanteda/tutorials.quanteda.io/content/machine-learning/ca.en.markdown

 draft: false
 ---

 Correspondence analysis is a technique to scale documents on multiple dimensions.
-Correspondence analysis is similar to principal component analysis but works categorical variables (contigency table).
+Correspondence analysis is similar to principal component analysis but works categorical variables (contingency table).

 ```r
 require(quanteda)
 ```

-`textmodel_ca()` provides similar funcitonality to the **ca** package, but more efficient especially for textual data.
+`textmodel_ca()` provides similar functionality to the **ca** package, but more efficient especially for textual data.

 For visualization, we change the document names.